Just a little while ago, the cheapest noise cancelling headphones that were worth buying would set you back over £200.

-Fast-forward to 2016, and you can now get noise cancelling tech into a pair of sub-£100 wireless headphones, such as the Phillips SHB8850NCs.
+These days, though, it's possible to get noise cancelling tech from a pair of sub-£100 wireless headphones, such as the Phillips SHB8850NCs.

 Once you have the headphones set up and ready to go, the SHB8850NC’s waste no time impressing you.